Reviews You Can Rely On

 What Other Impact Drivers Should You Consider?

 We would be hard-pressed to recommend the Black+Decker BDCI20C to anyone who would like to own an impact driver.
 Put another way, there are better options at a similar price point.
-The 18-volt Ryobi P238 produces more power, works faster, and is listed at a similar price point.
+For a few bucks more, you can get the Makita XDT13, which bests the Black+Decker in every way.
 For working professionals, it may be worthwhile to spend a few extra dollars to upgrade to an award-winning driver like the Milwaukee M18 Fuel.

 Ross Patton and Austin Palmer